cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

         :class: bordered-image

 #.
 To connect a web browser for the CDAP UI, you'll need to find the external IP addresses
    and ports that the Docker host is exposing.
-The easiest way to do that is click on the *Settings* tab, and then the *Ports* tab:
+These are listed on the right-hand side of the previous illustration:

      .. figure:: ../../_images/kitematic/kitematic-5-links.png
         :figwidth: 100%
-        :width: 800px
+        :width: 400px
         :align: center
         :class: bordered-image

 #.
 This shows that the CDAP container is listening on the internal port ``11011`` within the
-   Docker host, while the Docker host proxies that port on the virtual machine IP address and port (``192.168.99.100:32769``).
-Enter that address and port into your system web browser to connect to the CDAP UI:
+   Docker host, while the Docker host proxies that port on the virtual machine IP address and port (``localhost:32773``).
+Enter that address and port into your system web browser to connect to the CDAP UI, such as http://localhost:32773:

      .. figure:: ../../_images/kitematic/kitematic-6-cdap-ui.png
         :figwidth: 100%